 To pick the right running goal for you, Dr. RT Hill, co-founder of The Stride Shop, advises runners to take a realistic inventory of their lives.
 Answer questions such as:

-- How much available time do I have in a week?
+- How much available time do I have in a week to train?

 - What is my current fitness level?

-- What resources do I have (running location, coaching, babysitters, etc.)?
+- What resources do I have to help achieve my goal (running location, coaching, babysitters, etc.)?

-When you set a running goal for the new year, it’s important you set a goal that is both challenging but DOABLE.
+When you set a running goal for the new year, you must set a goal that is both challenging and doable.
 You need a goal that excites you but doesn’t daunt you.

 For example, don’t set a goal to run a marathon if you haven’t even run a mile.